vuongDang/const_init/README.md

 - more bench
   - branch with not only constant variables
-  - with increasing workload to see at which point the branch optimization is worth it
+  - increasing workload to see at which point the branch optimization is worth it